thedersen/arc-macro-jwt/README.md

-audience https://example.com,https://example2.com #Audience in the JWT identitySource $request.header.Authorization #Where is the token source scopes read:foo,write:foo #Not required default false #Set to true to secure all routes (--auth flags in @http are ignored)
+audience https://example.com,https://example2.com #Audience in the JWT identitySource $request.header.Authorization #Where is the token source scopes read:foo,write:foo #Not required default false #Set to true to secure all routes (--jwt flags in @http are ignored)

 @http
 get / #Not secured